 UK legislation requires that pension schemes are funded prudently (i.e. to a level in excess of the current expected cost of providing benefits).
 The last actuarial valuation of the DB scheme was carried out by the Trustees' actuarial advisors, Aon Hewitt, as at 31 March 2016.
 Such valuations are required by law to take place at intervals of no more than three years.
-Following each valuation, the Trustees and the Northern Powergrid Group must agree the contributions required (If any) to ensure the DB Scheme is fully funded over time on the basis of sultable, prudent assumptions.
+Following each valuation, the Trustees and the Northern Powergrid Group must agree the contributions required (if any) to ensure the DB Scheme is fully funded over time on the basis of suitable, prudent assumptions.
 Contributions agreed in this manner constitute a minimum funding requirement.
-The current funding valuation is taking place as at 31 March 2019, as part of which the funding position has been reviewed.
-The Trustees and Company are finalising the valuation and the plan to repair the funding deficit.
+The current funding valuation was completed as at 31 March 2016.
+The Trustees and Company will be conducting the next valuation as at 31 March 2019,

-Agreement was reached during August 2017 with the Trustees to repair the funding deficit of £194.9m as at 31 March 2016 over the 9 year period to 31 March 2025, subject to the actuarial assumptions adopted for the triennial valuation as at 31 March 2016 being borne out in practice.
-The agreement includes cash payments, made on a monthly basis, of £2.3m per month to be made over the remaining 8 years and 3 months of the recovery plan.
-This amount is in 2017/18 prices and will be updated on 1 April 2018 and on each 1 April thereafter in line with changes in RPI.
-The expected employer contribution for the year ended 31 March 2018 is £27.4m.
+Agreement was reached during August 2017 with the Trustees to repair a funding deficit of £194.9m as at 31 March 2016 over the 9 year period to 31 March 2025, subject to the actuarial assumptions adopted for the triennial valuation as at 31 March 2016 being borne out in practice.
+The agreement includes cash payments of £19.0m per annum over the period to 31 March 2017. followed by payments to be made over the remaining 8 years of the recovery plan of £27.4m per annum.
+All payments are made on a monthly basis.

+All contributions set out above are in 2017/18 prices and will be increased each year in line with increases in RPI over the period until they fall due.
+The expected employer contribution for the year ended 31 March 2019 is £28.3m.

-The contributions payable by the Northern Powergrid Group to the DB Scheme in respect of future benefits, which are accruing, increased from 34.2% to 43.6% of pensionable pay from 1 April 2017.
+The contributions payable by the Northern Powergrid Group to the DB Scheme in respect of future benefits, which are accruing, are 43.6% of pensionable pay.
 These contributions were determined as part of the 31 March 2016 actuarial valuation and are payable in addition to the deficit repair contributions mentioned above.
-These rates will remain in place until such a time as a new schedule of contributions is agreed between the Trustees and Northern Electric plc as part of the 31 March 2019 valuation.
-In addition, the Company pays contributions to cover the expenses of running the DB scheme which increased from 3.0% to 3.6% of pensionable pay from 1 September 2017.
+These rates will remain in place until such a time as a new schedule of contributions is agreed between the Trustees and Northern Electric pic as part of the 31 March 2019 valuation.
+In addition, the Company pays 3.6% of pensionable pay to the DB Scheme in respect of the expenses of running the DB Scheme.